berkeleyGamedev/DecalWebsite/pages/labs/lab1/lab1.md

 [Download Lab 1](https://github.com/berkeleyGamedev/UnityBasics/archive/refs/heads/master.zip){: .btn .btn-blue }

 ## Lab Overview
 In this lab, you will be putting together a small game from scratch!
 You don’t need to know any programming or how to make art; this is an introduction to the basics of the Unity engine.

 ## Lab Instructions
+**NOTE**: This lab assumes you have both Unity Hub and Unity version 2022.3.16f1 installed.
+If this is not the case, please refer to [Lab 0].

-### Setting up your project
+### Setting up your project (practice)
 When you open up Unity, you should see something like this.
-Click on the arrow next to the New button on the top right hand corner: Make sure you select version **2021.3.16f1**, as this is the version that the labs in this class will be working under.
+Click on the arrow next to the New button on the top right hand corner: Make sure you select version **2022.3.16f1**, as this is the version that the labs in this class will be working under.

 ![](images/image21.png)